muggy8/improbable/from-me-to-me/K4fSYHh5.md

 I quickly looked away as Phanna continued.

-"Consideing you can't really change your hair color at will, it's quite fortunate that you're blond."
+"Considering you can't really change your hair color at will, it's quite fortunate that you're blond."
 Phanna said.

 "T-thanks I think."

 "Go to the washroom and get your hair wet with hot water."
 Phanna commanded.

-I didn't know if it was because of Phanna or this sutation but all I could do was obey.
+I didn't know if it was because of Phanna or this station but all I could do was obey.

-Soon enough, Phanna was pouring the bright red liquid into my hair and rubbing my hair all over the place.
+Soon enough, Phanna was pouring some bright red liquid into my hair and rubbing my hair all over the place.

 "Ah!
 What are you doing?"
 I complained.

 "Dying your hair.
 Just bear with it ok?"
 Phanna replied.

-And like that, Phanna was free to have his way with my head.
+And like that, Phanna was now free to have his way with my head.

 ...

-When all was said and done, the hair I had on my head had transformed from the golden yellow into a shade of bright orangy red.
+When all was said and done, the hair I had on my head had transformed from the golden yellow into a shade of bright orange red.

 looked into a reflection of myself and could hardly recognize myself.